Skip to main content

 A national pay review body for colleges - is this the answer?

-Yet again pay and industrial relations remains a hot topic that impacts on us all in the sector.
+Yet again, pay and industrial relations remain a hot topic that impacts us all in the sector.
 The Trade Unions are keen to discuss the future of Pay Bargaining at a national level and Workload at a local level.
+There is a sense from the Government that a national pay review is the way forward.
 The issues are changing on a weekly basis.
-The aim of this session is to discuss in a safe and open environment the current trade union issues and how we deal with them as a sector.
+The aim of this session is to discuss this and other issues in a safe and open environment.

 Chair: Chris Nicholls - Area Director (NE & Y&H) & National Lead Workforce, Association of Colleges